Avoid during peak hours

 Pros: Lots of challenge.
-Plays around lake and into back of park.
-Mostly open shots with large trees and lake to shape a variety of shots over, around or under.
-3 rest rooms along course route, new concrete tees on 1 - 13 and rubber tees on 14 - 18 white.
+Plays around a lake and into back of park.
+Mostly open shots with large trees and a lake to shape a variety of shots over, around or under.
+3 rest rooms along course route, concrete tees.
 Signs by white tees with distance, par & next tee direction.
 Discraft Chainstar baskets were purchased new for this course and are still like new.
 Nice practice basket area.
 Several memorable holes such as 1 that is on a mound circled by palm trees, 4 & 5 over or alongside the water, 10 on a large sloping mound.

 Elevation: There are a few pins on mounds which adds more to aesthetics than the challenge as there is no real fear of a long roll away due to the thick Florida grass.